Artificially intelligent agents in the social and behavioral sciences: A history and outlook: Simulations and early agent-based models

 \section{Simulations and early agent-based models}

 When the first programmable computer, the ENIAC, began operating in the wake of World War II, it was naturally used for military purposes~\cite{haigh2014alamos}.
-It is remarkable that only about five years later, the first social-science Ph.D. thesis based on computer science was presented~\cite{hagerstrand1953}.
-This speed and ease of adoption of computer simulation can be explained in part by that many of the ideas behind electronic computers were well circulated at the time.
-For example, the thought that social agents could best be modeled as part random, part purpose-driven was already established~\cite{rashevsky}.
+It is remarkable that only about five years later, the first social-science Ph.D. thesis based on computer simulations was presented~\cite{hagerstrand1953}.
+This speed and ease of adoption of simulation can be explained in part by the fact that many of the ideas behind electronic computers were widely circulated at the time.
+For example, the idea that social agents could best be modeled as part random and part purpose-driven was already established~\cite{rashevsky}.
 How to analyze the output from computer simulations could, of course, be imported from experimental and observational science.
-The mode of scientific explanation manifested by computer simulations---expressed by, e.g., James Coleman's boat diagram~\cite{coleman1986,ylikoski}---was accepted when computers became available to scientific research.
-The transition was indeed so smooth that there were papers based on stochastic simulations with manual random number generation, like Helen Abbey's study of the Reed-Frost epidemic model from 1952~\cite{abbey1952}.
+Computer simulation manifests a mechanistic mode of scientific explanation---the simulation connects microscopic observations to produce verifiable macroscopic patterns.
+The logic of this form of explanation existed long before the advent of computer simulations---see, e.g., Ragnar Frisch's microscopic models of business cycles from the 1930s~\cite{frisch}.
+The transition was indeed so smooth that there were papers based on stochastic simulations using manual random number generation, such as Helen Abbey's 1952 study of the Reed-Frost epidemic model~\cite{abbey1952}.

 Early computer-aided studies in the behavioral and social sciences, of course, faced some problems that we do not have today---this was a time when computers were something people might have read about in a newspaper but usually never even seen in their everyday lives.
-In 1966, authors could feel compelled to explain computers as~\cite{gilbert1966}: \begin{quote} \dots a clerk with several virtues but one which is no better than its instructions.
-To appreciate the way in which this clerk operates, one should realize that a computer is, in principle, nothing more than a desk calculator and a note pad. \end{quote}
+In 1966, authors could feel compelled to explain computers as~\cite{gilbert1966}: \begin{quote} \dots a clerk with several virtues, but one which is no better than its instructions.
+To appreciate the way in which this clerk operates, one should realize that a computer is, in principle, nothing more than a desk calculator and a notepad. \end{quote}

 With describing these transistorized clerks out of the way, the next challenge was to convince the readers of their methodological merits.
 In this aspect, the papers have a much more modern feel.
 We can notice five such themes: